The source for Rice sports news

 Audio / Visual Preview

-We’ll preview Rice football vs UAB this week’s episode of the Blue and Gray Preview Show, streaming live on Wednesday at Noon on the Rice Athletics YouTube channel.
-You can also catch the recap of last week’s game on The Roost Podcast, which should be released shortly.
+We’ll preview Rice football vs McNeese State on this week’s episode of the Blue and Gray Preview Show, streaming live on Wednesday at Noon on the Rice Athletics YouTube channel.
+Look for a recap of the game on the site afterward as well as on The Roost Podcast, which should be released early next week.
 Find us on the podcast page or wherever you like to listen to podcasts.
 (And consider leaving us a 5-star review while you’re at it.)

 Sizing up the contenders